 ACRO is pleased to see diversity and inclusion be an important piece of the Cures 2.0 package.
 ACRO and its members have made addressing and improving diversity and inclusion in clinical research an operational priority.
 Our member companies work with trial sponsors and sites to develop strategies to improve the recruitment of underserved communities in clinical trials.
-For meaningful improvements to be made, contract research organizations and technology companies should be included in groups tasked with addressing current barriers to participation of diverse populations.
+For meaningful improvements to be made, CROs and technology providers should be included in groups tasked with addressing current barriers to participation of diverse populations.